Tim Anderson Player Props: White Sox vs. Astros

 - Anderson hit .301 with 13 doubles, six home runs and 15 walks.

-- Including the 79 games he logged a plate appearance in last season, he went yard in six of them (7.6%), homering in 1.7% of his trips to the plate.
+- He hit a home run in six games a year ago (out of 79 opportunities, 7.6%), leaving the ballpark in 1.7% of his plate appearances.

-- In 18 of 79 games last year (22.8%), Anderson picked up an RBI, and five of those games (6.3%) included two or more RBIs.
-He had three or more RBIs in two contests.
+- Anderson picked up an RBI in 18 of 79 games last season (22.8%), including five occasions when he drove in multiple runs (6.3%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.